 Persistent organic pollutants (POPs) are among the most dangerous chemicals that humans release into the environment.
-They are pesticides, industrial chemicals or unwanted by-products of industrial processes.
-While POPs have been in use for decades, the world has only recently learned about their more deadly qualities.
+They are pesticides, industrial chemicals, or unwanted by-products of industrial processes.
+While POPs have been in use for decades, the world has only recently learned about their deadly qualities.

-Armed with knowledge about the dangers of POPs, many countries began limiting or banning their production, use and release.
+Armed with knowledge about the dangers of POPs, many countries began limiting or banning their production, use, and release.
 These efforts culminated in the Stockholm Convention on Persistent Organic Pollutants.
-More than 180 countries now agree to eliminate or reduce the release of POPs into the environment.
-Read more+
+More than 180 countries are signatories to the Convention and have agreed to eliminate or reduce the release of POPs into the environment.

 POPs are highly toxic, and can cause severe health problems, even at low doses.
-These impacts include cancer, damage to the central and peripheral nervous systems, reproductive disorders and disruption of the immune system.
+These impacts include cancer, damage to the central and peripheral nervous systems, reproductive disorders, and disruption of the immune system.
 These synthetic chemicals can enter the womb, exposing the unborn to risk during the most vulnerable stages of development.
-POPs travel as far as the northern pole and accumulate in marine mammals and the people of the region.

 POPs are long-lasting.
-They accumulate in air, water and sediments, and don’t easily go away.
+They accumulate in air, water, and sediments, and are difficult to remove from the environment.
 For this reason, POPs can affect people in a community over several generations.

 What We Do